Buying Wood Flooring - The Top 10 Questions to AskBy Wendy Meltzer

 1. Is it in stock?
 How far in advance do I need to order my wood if not?

-The recent pandemic saw a huge spike in demand for wood – and as a result, many flooring manufacturers require a long lead time for your order.
+The recent pandemic saw a huge spike in demand for wood – and as a result, many people buying wood flooring have discovered that many manufacturers require a long lead time for your order.
 At Unique Hardwood, the vast majority of our finishes (except for a few special order products) are in stock with just a seven-to-ten day lead time.

 When buying wood flooring for your project, we recommend you secure your quoted price with a deposit.
 This will protect you from price increases that are often inevitable in the construction industry.